checkeverything.ch

 Third-Party Repair Shop Costs

-Swiss independent repair shops and national chains offer significant savings compared to official service centers.
+Swiss independent repair shops and national chains undercut official service centers, often substantially.
 Here is what you can expect to pay:

-Typical savings: 30-50% compared to official repair centers
+Typical savings: 30-50% compared with official repair centers.

 Repair Options in Switzerland